 Ellen was born and raised in Wilmington (Ohio) Friends Meeting where the influence of Wilmington College was deeply felt and experienced by four Hiatt generations of Wilmington College graduates.
 After graduating from Carleton College, Northfield, MN, and Yale Divinity School, Ellen became a minister ordained In the United Church of Christ in 1981.
 She pastored local congregations before serving as chaplain in several institutional settings, retiring in 2019 from Barnes-Jewish Hospital in St. Louis, MO.
 Ellen reconnected with her Quaker roots through St. Louis Friends Meeting and is active in Friends Committee on National Legislation (FCNL) St. Louis Advocacy Team.
 Ellen is married to Barnet “Mike” McKee.
 They have two children and four grand-children.

-Jonathan is a Birthright Quaker and a lifelong resident of Clinton County.
-He received his Bachelor’s Degree from Ohio Dominican University where he majored in History and minor in Political Science.
+Jonathan is a birthright Quaker and a lifelong resident of Clinton County.
+He received his bachelor’s degree from Ohio Dominican University, where he majored in history and minored in political science.
+He is currently employed with Leadership Clinton as their program coordinator.
+Coming from a banking background, Jonathan has served as the chief business development officer for Wilmington Savings Bank.
+He also holds a real estate license in the State of Ohio, and formerly worked as a realtor with Kersey Real Estate and Auction Company, where he was also an auction assistant.
 Many relatives of Jonathan’s have attended Wilmington College since its founding, from both the McKay side and his mother’s side, the Folands.
-Jonathan is also very active in Wilmington; he is a member of Wilmington City Council, Trustee of Wilmington Friends Meeting, Member of the Antique Power Club, ex officio member of the Clinton County Regional Planning Commission, Past-President of the Chamber of Commerce Board of Directors, and sits on many other boards in various capacities.
+Jonathan is also a very active member of the community in Wilmington; he is a member of Wilmington City Council, a member of the Stewardship and Finance Committee of Wilmington Friends Meeting, where he has also served as a trustee, member of the Antique Power Club, ex officio member of the Clinton County Regional Planning Commission, past-president and current board member of the Chamber of Commerce Board of Directors for Wilmington and Clinton County, and sits on many other boards in various capacities.
+In 2016, Jonathan became a graduate of Leadership Clinton and a recipient of the coveted Oil Can Award in Clinton County.
 In his spare time, Jonathan enjoys working with his antique tractor collection and spending time outside.

 Evans was born in northern Nigeria, the seventh of 13 children.
 His family was nearly killed in, and subsequently uprooted by, Nigeria’s civil war in the late 1960’s.
 Days before his 10th birthday, his father died.
 The family stayed together, and through sheer tenacity and hard work, all 13 children completed their education and went on to college.
 His parents’ faith, integrity, generosity and fortitude have inspired Evans throughout his life.
 In 1978, Evans came to the U.S., and attended Texas A&M University, working part-time as a security guard at a Holiday Inn during semesters and as a cook on an oil rig in the Gulf of Mexico during summer and Christmas breaks.
 In 1982, he earned a Bachelor of Science Degree in Building Construction Engineering, and joined Turner Construction Company.
 For 12 years, he climbed the corporate ladder at Turner, earning his CPE (Certified Professional Estimator) designation and becoming an American citizen.
 However, like his entrepreneurial parents, Evans dreamed of owning